External Layers in Air

 The thickness of a track over a laminated sheet ranges from 17µm to 70µm unless specified otherwise.

-The resistance relations shows that the resistance is directly proportional to the length of the track i.e. The longer the track the higher the resistance and vice versa.
+The resistance relations show that the resistance is directly proportional to the length of the track, i.e., the longer the route, the higher the opposition, and vice versa.

 The track cross-sectional is